qlu-lab/DONUTS/README.md

 Some other features:
 * Will first check whether there are duplicated SNPs (by their IDs) and SNPs with duplicated IDs will be removed.
 * Will keep only the SNPs that are present in all the input GWAS (and `alpha` if it's a data.frame).
-* Will compare `A1` and `A2` in the input GWAS and flip `BETA` when necessary so that it refers to the effect of a same allele.
+* Will compare `A1` and `A2` among the input GWAS and multiply `BETA` by -1 when necessary so that it refers to the effect of a same allele.
 * Will report a very detailed log.